pfsense/docs/source/routing/multi-wan.rst

 Monitor IP
 ^^^^^^^^^^

-By default pfSense will ping the gateway to determine the quality of the WAN.
+By default, pfSense softwarewill ping the gateway to determine the quality of the WAN.
 In some cases, that is not an accurate measure.
 For instance, if the WAN gateway is actually a device that is local and not on the other side of the ISP circuit, then the actual WAN link could be down and pinging the gateway would never show it.
 Also, if the ISP gateway is up but the ISP experiences upstream failures, those cannot be detected by pinging only the gateway.

 A custom IP address can be entered to monitor here that will be used to determine the WAN quality.
 A public website, Google public DNS, or any